programminghistorian/jekyll/author-guidelines.md

 If at any point you are unsure of your role or what to do next, feel free to email your editor or, better yet, to post a question to the issue (another editor might see it and can help you sooner than your own editor).
 You’ll understand that sometimes it will take us a few days to respond, but we hope the improvements to the finished lesson will be worth the wait.

-### Let Your Editor Know You're Done and Send Your Author Bio
+### Let your editor know you're done
 Once you have finished responding to feedback, let your editor know.
-And, if you haven't done so already, send your editor a 2-3 sentence bio statement that will appear at the end of your lesson, following the model of other lessons.
+If you haven't done so already, send your editor a 2-3 sentence bio statement that will appear at the end of your lesson, following the model of other lessons.

-Then, the *Programming Historian*'s editorial team will quickly review your lesson and move it from the `ph-submissions` repository to the `jekyll` repository, and update our lessons directory.
+Then, *Programming Historian*'s editorial team will quickly review your lesson and move it from the `ph-submissions` repository to the `jekyll` repository, and update our lessons directory.

 Congratulations!
 You've published a lesson at *Programming Historian*!

   [Jeri Wieringa]: mailto:jeri.elizabeth+proghist@gmail.com